July 30, 2020

 An experienced catastrophic injury attorney can help ensure that you place your mechanic negligence claim in the strongest position possible under the circumstances.

-Steps to Take If You Think a Mechanic or Auto Shop Is Negligent
+Steps to Take If You Think a Mechanic or Auto Shop Is Negligent in Georgia

 A lot of times a driver won’t realize that the mechanic failed to do their job until it is too late.
 But, if you do think the car or truck is unsafe, then do not drive the car.
 Have it towed to another mechanic to double check the work.